hyphenOs/tickerplot/README.md

 # `tickerplot` package

+This may likely work with Python 2, but are strongly recommended not to use Python 2.

 This package contains all the utility code that can be used by other packages.

 TODO : Update this list